turtlecoin/turtlecoin-docs/guides/RainBorg-Wat-Dat.md

   - The inactive chatters don't.
     - It's simple.

-### Hold up, I was active like 2 minutes ago then all these others got TRTL and I didn't
+### Hold up, I was active like 2mins ago then all these others got TRTL and I didn't

 Well, let's break this down then.
 You WERE active _(past tense)_, and the other people who ARE *(present tense)* active got the rain and you didn't because of the way the chatting window works.

 They were active during the tipping window, if you don't send a message after a certain amount of time you won't get tipped.
 Be a good active Turtle and RainBorg will share her tips with you!

-## OK OK, so how do I get all the TRTLs?
+# OK OK, so how do I get all the TRTLs?
 SPAM?
 EXILE!

 This is not how it works or why it was set up... gaming the system or attempting to game the system could land you on the exile list.

 People on the exile list never get added to the tip-list.
 Focus on being an engaged member of the community and let the tip mistress, RainBorg, handle raining tips on the people, she is most capable.

-There is a way to get unsolicited tips though, [be a good Turtle](https://medium.com/@turtlecoin/how-to-be-a-good-turtle-20a427028a18) and check out the tipbot, [trtlbot++](Using-trtlbot-plus-plus.md).
+There is a way to get unsolicited tips though, [be a good Turtle](https://medium.com/@turtlecoin/how-to-be-a-good-turtle-20a427028a18) and check out the tipbot, [trtlbot++](Using-trtlbot-plus-plus).

-## Commands
+# Commands

 Yes she'll respond to`$` commands-